Skip to content

 Key Takeaway: Fakes implement realistic behavior with simplified logic.
 Use fakes for complex dependencies like databases or file systems when you need working behavior without full infrastructure.

-Why It Matters: Fakes enable fast integration testing without infrastructure setup.
-Martin Fowler’s testing patterns show that fake implementations reduce test suite execution time by 90% compared to real databases while maintaining high confidence in integration logic.
+Why It Matters: Fakes enable fast integration testing without infrastructure setup, making test suites runnable on any developer machine without Docker or cloud resources.
+Martin Fowler's testing patterns show that fake implementations reduce test suite execution time by 90% compared to real databases while maintaining high confidence in integration logic.
+In-memory fakes also eliminate network latency and disk I/O from tests, making them deterministic and eliminating the "works on my machine" problem.
+Fakes require maintaining an alternative implementation, so use them for high-frequency tests and real dependencies for slower integration test tiers.

 Example 35: Dependency Injection for Testability